Sustainable-Landscapes-Group/Sustainable-Landscapes-Group.github.io/index.md

 #### Research Data Manager

 UQ provides a collaborative, safe, and secure large-storage system called the [Research Data Manager](https://research.uq.edu.au/rmbt/uqrdm) (RDM).
 The RDM is an integrated data management system covering the entire research data lifecycle.
 The RDM provides initial storage of 1-TB per project, with options to increase storage if needed.
 Students and staff can create as many projects in the RDM as needed and can access these folders from the 'R' network drive on UQ-owned computers.
 More information about the features of the RDM can be found [here](https://guides.library.uq.edu.au/for-researchers/uq-research-data-manager/about).
 Everyone in the group should be using the RDM for managing data for their projects.
+We also have a group record on the RDM (named "SUSLAND") that you will be given access to when you join and we use this for sharing of documents and for joint projects.

 #### GitHub